giancosta86/Chronos-IDE/README.md

 ## Introduction

-*Chronos IDE* is a user-friendly IDE (integrated development environment) for the [Chronos programming language](https://github.com/giancosta86/Chronos).
+*Chronos IDE* is a user-friendly IDE (integrated development environment) for the [Chronos programming language](https://github.com/giancosta86/Chronos), enabling you to run Chronos programs within a visual user interface.

 ![Screenshot](Screenshot.png)